Yuezi-1223/yuezi.github.io/backup/Study Note - Ethnic Divisions and Segregation, Harvard 2023.md

 ## Ethnic stratification via **Political Arrangements**
 - Ethnic stratification in **colonial and postcolonial** states
 - **Global stratification** (_citizenship as a resource_)
 > There is an unequal distribution of opportunities, privileges, and resources among individuals and groups in different countries or regions.

+> [!NOTE]
-In this context, citizenship is seen as a valuable resource that **grants individuals specific rights, protections, and benefits** based on their country of origin or nationality.
+> In this context, citizenship is seen as a valuable resource that **grants individuals specific rights, protections, and benefits** based on their country of origin or nationality.

 - **Group discrimination** by state institutions
 - Differential access to certain **jobs**
 - Mechanisms of inclusion/exclusion of **immigrants** based on their ethnicities